rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 1. [Rackspace Cloud Servers](http://www.rackspace.com/cloud/public/servers/): When a visitor loads a web page, cloud servers are used as web and application servers.
 A firewall and load balancer are also used.

-2. [Rackspace Cloud Networks](https://www.rackspace.com/cloud/networks): Cloud servers can be segmented from each other using Rackspace Cloud Networks.
+2. [Rackspace Cloud Networks](https://www.rackspace.com/cloud/networks): Cloud servers can be segmented from each other by using Rackspace Cloud Networks.

 3. [RackConnect](https://www.rackspace.com/cloud/hybrid/rackconnect): Using RackConnect, cloud resources can be connected seamlessly to dedicated hardware, in this case for use as a database server.